Patel-Riya-D/Elevate_lab_task1/README.md

 - Plotted **boxplots** to visualize outliers in numeric features.
 - Created a **heatmap** of feature correlations to better understand data relationships.

+- ### 🔹 Boxplot of Scaled Features: Age and Fare

+![Boxplot of Age and Fare]

+- Visualizes the distribution of `Age` and `Fare` after scaling.
+- Outliers appear as dots beyond the whiskers.
+- `Fare` shows more extreme outliers than `Age`.
+- Helped identify and justify the need for **outlier removal using Z-score**.

+---

+### 🔹 Correlation Heatmap (After Cleaning)

+![Correlation Heatmap]

+- Shows correlation between all features after preprocessing.
+- Highlights useful patterns:
+  - Negative correlation between `Sex_male` and `Survived`
+  - Positive correlation between `Fare` and `Survived`
+  - Insightful feature relationships for future model selection

+---

 ---

 ## 📈 Outcome